sjtindell/gradescraper/README.md

 tests
 - nosetests

-python src/command_line.py args
+scripts in /bin
 - schedule : get the remaining semester schedule
-- lotr name : get the grades for that name
+- grades lotrname : get the grades for that name

 readme todo:
 TravisCI button w/state of build